lambda-orm/lambdaorm-cli/src/labs/fetch/README.md

-# CLI Lab - Simple
+# CLI Lab - Fetch

 **In this laboratory we will see:**

-- How to use the λORM CLI commands
+- How to use λORM CLI commands
 - how to create a project that uses lambda ORM
-- How to define a schema
-- how to run a bulkInsert from a file
-- how to export data from a schema
-- how to import data into a schema from a previously generated export file
+- How to obtain the mapping schema from a database with the fetch command

-## Schema diagram

 ## Install lambda ORM CLI